COMMUNITY SPOTLIGHT: Integrating Health Care Into Encampment Response

 Body

-This is one of the first in a series of community spotlights on local encampment responses that are humanely and effectively helping people move off streets and into homes.
-The other, published today, focuses on how Las Cruces, New Mexico, engages neighbors and businesses.
+This is one of the first in a series on alternatives to criminalization that are humanely and effectively helping people move off streets and into homes.
+Read other alternatives to criminalization at usich.gov/encampments.

 Housing is health, and without it, people struggle to survive.
 Many people experiencing homelessness die of preventable or treatable illnesses.
 While communities work to help people overcome homelessness, it is critical to offer basic and life-saving health services to people living in encampments and to continue treatment and services after they move into shelter or housing.